efornara/frt/README.md

 There are some guides and posts around describing the process for FRT 1.0.
 The process is pretty much the same for FRT 2.0.

+### Which version?

+FRT binary releases follow the following naming convention:

+frt\_*frt-version*\_*godot-version*\_*arch-tag*.bin

+For example:

+frt\_200\_342\_arm32v7.bin

+is FRT 2.0.0 compiled against Godot 3.4.2-stable.
+It is compiled for a 32-bit distro.
+While:

+frt\_200\_342\_arm64v8.bin

+is compiled for a 64-bit distro.
+The arm32v6 ones are there mainly to support older Pis.

+My policy is to publish binaries for the latest release from upstream plus 2.1.6 and the ones that were/are in debian stable (currenty 3.0.6 and 3.2.3).
+You are encouraged to compile any version you need yourself.
+See [Compile](doc/Compile.md) for more info.

+Ideally the codebase should be able to support building against any upstream stable version since 2.1.6, but this is rarely tested.

 ## SDL2

 Starting from version 2.0, FRT uses and dynamically links the SDL2 library,